AdrKacz/super-duper-guacamole/README.md

 Well done!
 You now have a working server that you can connect to anywhere in the world.

+# How to export your Godot project for iOS?

+Follow the instruction at [Export for iOS](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_ios.html)

+>To explained: *How to get your App Store Team ID and Bundler?* *How to get the required icons?*

+# How to export your Godot project for Android?

+Follow the instruction at [Export for Android](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_android.html)

 ---

 # Below isn't up to date